ironledgerjay/ironledger-preview/replit.md

 # Overview

-IronLedger MedMap is a healthcare platform that connects South African patients with verified medical professionals across all 9 provinces.
-The application features a comprehensive doctor directory, appointment booking system with real-time time slot management, and membership tiers with integrated PayFast payment processing.
-Built as a full-stack web application with React frontend and Express.js backend, it emphasizes trust and accessibility in healthcare delivery with complete booking workflow automation and instant notifications.
+IronLedger MedMap is a production-ready healthcare platform that connects South African patients with verified medical professionals across all 9 provinces.
+The application features a comprehensive doctor directory, real-time appointment booking system with WebSocket-powered live updates, and membership tiers with integrated PayFast payment processing.
+Built as a full-stack web application with React frontend and Express.js backend, it delivers real-time functionality essential for competitive booking platforms, including instant schedule synchronization, live slot availability, and immediate booking notifications.

 # User Preferences